poifra/cryptos/README.md

 Simulation of the German machine used during WW2.
 This is a 3-rotor machine, with a reflector.
 The rotor subsitutions are randomly generated, but I plan to add customisable rotors, for more historically-accurate fun.
 Many features are still missing, like swapping rotors around and maybe a customisable amount of rotors.

+To use it, call cryptos.EnigmaKey() to create an object.
+If your object is assigned to a variable called 'ek', you can use ek.encrypt(letter).
+To reset the machine in its original state, use ek.reset().
+You can see the various properties by calling ek.toString() and see the key used by calling ek.getKey().

 Currently, you can't decrypt.
+Ie. ek.reset() fucks up.
+I think.
 So it's very secure :P

 ### Future plans
 + Finish Enigma